Quantum simulation of molecules in solution: Results

 Finally, it is important to stress that the accuracy w.r.t. the exact value could be further reduced applying the protocol shown in Ref.\cite{arute2020hartree} (both for $\Delta \mathcal{G}_{sol}$ and $U_{pol}$) that means post-selecting the measured values upon a total occupation number criterion and applying the McWeeny purification\cite{mcweeny1960some}.
 Here, since a technical optimization of the implementation goes beyond the purposes of this study, we only applied a normalization factor to the matrix elements of the 1-RDM to obtain the correct number of electrons when taking the trace.

-In conclusion, although the use of variational algorithms for the simulation of chemical systems of interest is still hampered by the present NISQ computer accuracy, these results suggest that the technical gap to be overcome to accurately evaluate the solvation free energy is lower that to obtain accurate values of the total electronic energy.
+In conclusion, although the use of variational quantum algorithms for the simulation of chemical systems of interest is still hampered by the present NISQ computer accuracy, these results suggest that the technical gap to be overcome to accurately evaluate solvation effects may be lower than that to obtain accurate values of the total electronic energy.